Ebony S. Muhammad (EM): What does Beyond The Veil mean to you as a fashion designer and Muslim woman?

 EM: What inspires your style?
 How long have you been designing fashion?

 SJ: I started this company, SJ Collection, in 2012.
 My design is inspired by my country, Pakistan, but also has influences from the Arab world.
+I absolutely love traditional pakistani dresses and so they influence my designs heavily.
 I strive to combine the designs of my culture and the Western culture to meet the needs of all women.

 EM: When the concept of covering comes to mind, what feeling do you want women and girls to have, especially about themselves?